ChemicalDevelopment/kscript.org/tutorials/fibonacci.md

 # Add a positional argument, which is of type 'int'
 p.pos('n', 'Which Fibonacci number to calculate', int)

-# The 'os.argv' is optional; it may be left out as the default is to parse commandline arguments
+# Default arguments are 'os.argv', so we don't have to mention that
-args = p.parse(os.argv)
+args = p.parse()

 # Calculates the 'n'th Fibonacci number
 func fib(n) {